How Does Identity Theft Happen? (and How To Avoid It)

 3. Lost or stolen phones and digital devices

-Your phone and other digital devices are golden tickets for identity thieves.
-With access to your phone, cybercriminals could make unauthorized purchases using your linked credit cards, break into your email and online bank accounts, or find sensitive information, photos, and videos.
+With access to your phone or other devices, cybercriminals could make unauthorized purchases using your linked credit cards, break into your email and online bank accounts, or find sensitive information, photos, and videos.

 How to prevent identity theft via lost digital devices: